 What’s the point of tracking down lost and unclaimed super?
 The most important thing to remember is that it’s your money, not the ATO’s, and it’s money you worked hard to accumulate.
 That money can help you pay for your retirement and see out your golden years in comfort, so why not claim what’s rightfully yours?

-According to the Association of Superannuation Funds of Australia (ASFA) Retirement Standard, if you’re a single person aged around 65, to enjoy a modest lifestyle in retirement you’ll need an annual income of $24,270.
-If you want a comfortable lifestyle, that figure rises to $42,764 per year.
+According to the Association of Superannuation Funds of Australia (ASFA) Retirement Standard, if you’re a single person aged around 65, to enjoy a modest lifestyle in retirement you’ll need an annual income of $27,368.
+(If you want a comfortable lifestyle, that figure rises to $42,764 per year.
 You can find out more about the recommended savings for different life stages in our guide to retirement savings here).
 By tracking down and claiming lost super, you could be one step closer to building the retirement savings balance you need.

 Finally, we should also stress the importance of searching for your lost super now rather than waiting a few months or even years to get onto it.
 Why?
 Fees.
 If you hold multiple super accounts you’ll also be paying fees on multiple super accounts.
 And when you consider that your fund could charge anywhere between 0.5 and 1% (or even higher) of your balance each year in fees, it quickly becomes clear that it’s best to sort the problem out sooner rather than later.

 Okay, you’ve used the ATO’s online tools to track down a couple of lost super accounts in your name, so what’s next?
 The best thing you can do is to consolidate all your super accounts into one account.
 Not only will this help you save on fees – you’ll only have to pay fees on one account instead of several – but it will also make it a lot easier to keep track of your super moving forward.

 To consolidate your super, follow a few simple steps: